cpmech/laclib/README.md

-# Linear Algebra (simple) C++17 Library
+# Simple Linear Algebra Library

-Laclib wraps UMFPACK and MUMP solvers to solve large linear systems with a sparse matrix.
+Laclib implements basic linear algebra functions, wrapping OpenBLAS or Intel MKL.
+It also wraps MUMPS or PARDISO for the solution of large linear systems with sparse matrices.

-We use **modern C++17 without the "fancy" stuff**.
-For example, we keep OOP usage to a minimal.
-The idea is to follow the best concepts of Rust and Go.

-In this repository, the files starting with `zz_...` are **unit tests** whereas the files such as `zzi_...` are **integration tests** (those involving more than one single structure or function).

 ## Examples